eternalstorms/ESSVideoShare-for-OS-X-Lion/README.md

 OAuthConsumer framework (http://code.google.com/p/oauthconsumer/ , made available under the MIT License)

 ## Support
-The framework and code is provided as-is, but if you need help or have suggestions, you can contact me anytime at [opensource@eternalstorms.at](mailto:opensource@eternalstorms.at)
+The framework and code is provided as-is, but if you need help or have suggestions, you can contact me anytime at [opensource@eternalstorms.at](mailto:opensource@eternalstorms.at) or [@eternalstorms on twitter](http://twitter.com/eternalstorms)

 For other Open Source projects of mine, please visit http://www.eternalstorms.at/opensource